Booth Champions

 • Consider using a pop-up tent and/or posters to draw attention to the booth.
 Create a line using cones, ribbons, and “Slow”/”Enter Only” signs.
 It’s important to encourage cars to drive slowly through the drive-thru line.

 • Normal GSCB Cookie Booth guidelines still apply to drive-thru booths.
 Girls should maintain 6-feet of distance between themselves and vehicles while taking orders.
+Caregivers should be the ones approaching vehicles for safety.

 Girl Scouts of the Chesapeake Bay